PatrickDegner/Bookstorage/README.md

 # Project
-Bookstorge in Python connected with PostgresSQL Database
+Bookstorage in Python connected with PostgresSQL Database

 # How to use
 create a .env file in utils folder and add your database informations: